Yale-BIM/f21-assignments/assignment-2/README.md

     You should then be able to visualize the output topic `/observation_image` for debugging purposes with `rqt_image_view`.
-The output image (or mask) should have high values for the pixels corresponding to the blue cube in the input image, as shown below.
+The output image (or mask) should have high values for the pixels corresponding to the blue square in the input image, as shown below.

     <img src="docs/mask1.png" width="400"/>
     <img src="docs/mask2.png" width="400"/>